Obsculta Theological Essay Contest

 Eligibility Requirements: College Junior or Senior

-Saint John’s School of Theology and Seminary is proud to announce the Obsculta theological essay contest for college juniors and seniors.
-The writer of the winning essay will receive a $500 cash prize and a full tuition scholarship to the School of Theology (contingent upon accepted application for admission.)
-The winning essay will also be published in Obsculta, our journal of theological writing.
+1st Place Prize: The writer of the winning essay will be awarded a full tuition scholarship to Saint John's School of Theology (pending admissions) and a $500 cash prize.
+The winning essay will be published in Obsculta, our journal of theological writing.

 Obsculta is the opening word of the Rule of Benedict, which has shaped the life and spirituality of Benedictines around the world for over 1,500 years.
 The full opening phrase of the Rule is “Listen with the ear of your heart.”
 This simple admonition shapes not only the life of the monastic community at Saint John’s but also the way we do our theology and preparation for ministry.
 In a world where people too often speak first and ask questions later, we seek to listen—listen for the voice of the Spirit in Scripture, tradition, each other and the world.
 Out of this listening we speak that Word of God in a way we hope can be heard in and even inspire the world in which we live today.
 We seek essays in that spirit for the Obsculta prize.
 Essays can be on any topic of Christian theology.